+- Net OPEB Liability

+- Deferred Outflows of Resources and Deferred Inflows of Resources Related to Other Post-Employment Benefits

+- OPEB Expense (Revenue)

-The fiduciary net position of the local retiree life insurance fund (LRLIF) has been determined using the flow of economic resources measurement focus and the accrual basis of accounting.
-This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other post-employment benefits, OPEB expense (revenue), and information about the fiduciary net position of the LRLIF and additions to/deductions from LRLIFs fiduciary net position have been determined on the same basis as they are reported by LRLIF.
+Information about the fiduciary net position of the LRLIF and additions to/deductions from LRLIF's fiduciary net position have been determined on the same basis as they are reported by LRLIF.
 For this purpose, benefit payments (including refunds of member contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-Details on the Service's OPEB benefits can be found in Note 6.